willis240/willis240.github.io/README.md

 #### May 29

-- Fixed Ubuntu's "404 Not Found" error and installed Telegraf
+- Fixed Ubuntu's "404 Not Found" error when trying to install Telegraf and installed Telegraf
 - Installed Influxdb

 ## About Me